bradubv/node_romam/README.md

-Site to build a community of proessionals.
+Site to build a community of professionals.

 TODO